+Home | Museum | Wanted | Specs | Previous | Next |

 case of the payroll module that came with the machine, allow entry of

-things like hourly wage, tax withholding status, hours worked, overtime
+items like hourly wage, tax withholding status, hours worked, overtime

 hours, etc. The left side of the keyboard has a number of keys related